Guy Walks Into an Advertising Agency: Plot

 At Sterling Cooper, a party is held to celebrate the Putnam, Powell, and Lowe visit as well as Joan's last day.
 When Guy makes a speech thanking Joan for her ten years of work and wishing her all the best in her "new life," she becomes emotional.

 Don receives a request for a meeting with Conrad Hilton, a hotel owner, and leaves the party to speak with him.
 He realizes that Conrad Hilton is Connie, a man he met previously.
 Connie has Don evaluate some Hilton ads, and Don impresses him, then tells him he wants an opportunity to win his business.

 At Sterling Cooper, Peggy sincerely congratulates Joan on her seeming happiness, while Smitty begins driving the John Deere lawnmower around the office.
 Lois then climbs aboard and tries to drive the lawnmower, but accidentally runs over Guy's foot, spraying blood on her co-workers and mangling Guy.
 Joan quickly springs into action, applying a tourniquet and getting Guy medical help.

 Don arrives at the hospital and hears the news from Joan.
 They share a laugh over the grim events and he assures her she will be missed.
-Lane, Powell and Ford arrive and announce that Guy has lost his foot, then mourn over his career, lamenting that he cannot work without a foot.
+Lane, Powell and Ford arrive and announce that Guy has lost his foot, then mourn over his career, lamenting that he cannot work without a foot, as he can no longer play golf.
 They announce Lane will remain in New York for the time being, and after they leave, Lane expresses discontent with his position.

 Don returns home and finds Sally's doll in the bushes.
 He returns it to her room, causing her to wake up screaming at its reappearance.
-Betty is annoyed and dismissed Sally's emotional display.
+Betty is annoyed and dismisses Sally's emotional display.
 Sally tells Don that she is frightened because she believes Baby Gene is the ghost of Grandpa Gene.
 Don implores Betty to change the name, because of both Sally's discomfort and his poor relationship with her father, but Betty refuses and says coldly that Sally will get over it.
 Don then comforts Sally, and tells her that her baby brother is a brand new person, and that's a wonderful thing.